Late for the Sky

 Late for the Sky is the third studio album by American singer–songwriter Jackson Browne, released by Asylum Records on September 13, 1974.
 It peaked at number 14 on Billboard's Pop Albums chart.

 In 2020, the album was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Recording Registry.

 Background

 Browne was still living in his childhood home, Abbey San Encino, where he began writing the songs for his third album.
 Because of the high costs of recording his previous album, Asylum Records founder David Geffen required him to complete this next album quicker and at less cost.
 Browne decided to use his touring band of David Lindley, Doug Haywood, Jai Winding, and Larry Zack.
 It was also decided that Al Schmitt, an engineer on For Everyman, would co-produce to aid in the album being completed on time.
 The album was completed in six weeks and at half the cost ($50,000) of For Everyman.
-Numerous friends of Browne's, including Dan Fogelberg, Don Henley, and JD Souther contributed harmony vocals.
+Numerous friends of Browne, including Dan Fogelberg, Don Henley, and JD Souther contributed harmony vocals.
 There were only eight songs on the album, five of them longer than five minutes.